rashmi-kulkarni-ct402/Python/LagrangeInterpolation/README.md

 ## Explanation of Code

 The provided Python code demonstrates Lagrange interpolation to estimate pressure values at given temperature points.
-Here's a breakdown of the code:

 - Import Libraries: NumPy is used for numerical operations, and Matplotlib is used for plotting.
 - `lagrange Interpolation` Function: The lagrange_interpolation function takes arrays x and y representing the known data points and a value x_val for which the interpolated value is desired.
 It returns the interpolated value at x_val.